makersacademy/bowling-challenge-ruby/README.md

 * Test ten frames each scoring zero with total score of zero.
 * BowlingScoreManager.score( [...20 zeros...] ) => 0
+* Test ten frames each scoring less than ten in total.
+* [0,0, 1,1, 2,2, 3,3, 4,4, 4,5, 4,3, 3,2, 2,1, 0,0] => sum of these values

 ## Refactor

 * Internally process the rolls / hits into frames
 * Test drove the above

+### State Diagram 2

+## Refactor

+* Internally process the rolls / hits into frames which account for spare roll
+* TODO: Test drive the above